Aamer-Gituser/Bird-Detection/README.md

 📜 License

-This project is intended for academic and research purposes only.
+This project is intended solely for academic and research purposes.
 For commercial usage, please contact the author.